The cell as a token: high-dimensional geometry in language models and cell embeddings

 \subsection{Context shapes the geometry of embeddings}

-Word embeddings are often trained using variants of context masking.
-Given a sequence of words, "The parliamentarian led the assembly.", a single word is masked and a supervised model is trained to fill in the blank: "The \texttt{[TOK]} lead the assembly."
+Modern large language models owe their scale to self-supervised training, which obviates the need to collect expensive labeled training data.
+Given a sequence of words, "The parliamentarian led the assembly.", a single word is masked and the model is trained to fill in the blank: "The \texttt{[TOK]} led the assembly."
 When trained at scale, models learn to group certain words (e.g. "leader," "president," "speaker") that appear in similar contexts.
+Theoretical motivation for context masking comes from the \textit{distributional hypothesis}, which equates distances between vector representations of different words in embedding space, with distances between distributions of co-occuring tokens within the training corpus \cite{harris1954distributional,firth1957synopsis}.
+The distributional hypothesis typically describes co-occurrence statistics: words like "president" or "parliamentarian" often appear with similar other words.
+However, the distribution may be further conditioned on language type, historical era, domain-specific register, or other latent variables that modulate word usage.
+In systems biology, the distributional hypothesis motivates efforts to train self-supervised foundation models from single cell data, often termed "virtual cells" \cite{bunne2024build}.
+An implicit assumption of such approaches is that models can learn informative, predictive knowledge purely from training to be self-consistent.
+Such approaches inherently invoke a distributional hypothesis---that cells occurring in the same tissues, interactions, or regulatory roles ought to retain that similarity when represented in a single-cell workflow, and that this similarity can be exploited for self-supervised training.

-Theoretical motivation for this approach comes from the distributional hypothesis, which equates distances between vectors in embedding space with distances between distributions of co-occuring tokens within the training corpus \cite{harris1954distributional,firth1957synopsis}.
-An early context-based embedding, \texttt{word2vec}, was released in 2012 and maps each of $10^7$ distinct words to a point in a $300$-dimensional continuous vector space \cite{mikolov2013efficient}.
-This approach directly optimizes an objective function motivated by the distributional hypothesis, by training an embedding that maximizes the posterior probability of word-context pairs seen in the corpus, while minimizing the probability of randomly-generated pairs.
-Because this posterior objective is maximized only during training on a large text corpus, \texttt{word2vec} represents a \textit{static embedding}: when the trained model is subsequently applied to new text, any appearance of a given token always maps to the same representation.
+Predating modern large language models, \texttt{word2vec} language embeddings introduced an early notion of \textit{context} to word representations.
+During training, \texttt{word2vec} directly optimizes an objective function motivated by the distributional hypothesis, producing an embedding that maximizes the posterior probability of word-context pairs seen in the corpus, while minimizing the probability of randomly-generated pairs \cite{mikolov2013efficient}.
+This approach represents contrastive learning, which allows an embedding space to be constructed for data that otherwise lacks a well-defined distance metric.
+A typical fully-trained \texttt{word2vec} model maps each of $10^7$ distinct words to a point in a $300$-dimensional continuous vector space.
+Because the distributional objective is optimized only during training on the text corpus, \texttt{word2vec} produces \textit{static embeddings}: after training, any appearance of a given token always maps to the same point in embedding space.